rnajena/RNAswarm/readme.md

+# WORK IN PROGRESS
+While working with RNAswarm, you might fing bugs, some are known, while others remain undiscovered.
+We encourage the community to contribute by reporting any issues they encounter on GitHub.
+Feel free to reach out to me via email or open an issue directly.
+It's important to note that I cannot be held responsible for any results obtained using RNAswarm or any conclusions drawn from them.

+***
 # RNAswarm
 RNAswarm is a tool for analyzing SPLASH data.
 It is a Nextflow pipeline that:
 - Trims and aligns chimeric reads to a reference genome.
 - Generate heatmaps of interactions between chromosomes and segments (in case of segmented viruses).
 - Compare replicates and different datasets in order to identify differentially structured regions.
 - Generate a summary of the results.
+***

 ## Installation (only tested on Linux)
 ### Install Miniconda (or Conda)